algolia/shipjs/website/guide/getting-started.md

 npx shipjs setup
 ```

-This will help you install Ship.js into your package and create a tailored config file for your project.
+This interactive CLI will help you install Ship.js into your package and create a tailored config file for your project.

 ![npx shipjs setup](./setup.png)